Introduction and Packaging

 “Batman: Arkham Knight is an action-adventure video game developed by Rocksteady Studios and published byWarner Bros.
 Interactive Entertainment for Windows, PlayStation 4 and Xbox One.
 Based on the DC Comics superhero Batman, it is the successor to Warner Bros.
 Games Montréal’s 2013 video game Batman: Arkham Origins, and the fourth and final installment in the Batman: Arkham series, and the first Arkham game to receive an M rating by the ESRB.
 Arkham Knight was released worldwide on June 23, 2015.”
 From Wikipedia.

-Batman is still buggy, but the built-in benchmark gives a great indication of the performance levels of each card.
+The new Batman game is still rocky to say the least, but the benchmark tool gives a far better indication of the performance of each card.

 “Battlefield 4 is coming to PC, powered by the advanced technology of DICE’s proprietary Frostbite 3 engine.
 Blur the line between game and glory in Battlefield 4.
 With dynamic destructible environments, vehicular combat, and the chaos of all-out war with 64 players, Battlefield 4 on PC will be an unmatched interactive experience.
 In addition to its hallmark multiplayer, Battlefield 4 features an intense, dramatic character-driven campaign that starts with the evacuation of American VIPs from Shanghai and follows your squad’s struggle to find its way home.
 There is no comparison.
 Immerse yourself in the glorious chaos of all-out war, found only in Battlefield.”
 From Battlefield.com